sjmikler/pytorch-symbolic/docs/Reference/functions_utility.md

-This will work for most of the use cases, even if Symbolic Tensors are hidden in nested tuples, lists or dicts, but you should know that there's a small call overhead involved.
+This will work for most of the use cases, even if Symbolic Tensors are hidden in nested tuples, lists or dicts, but you should know that there's a small call time overhead every time you register a custom function in the model.

-Recommended way to use a custom function is to write yourself an ``nn.Module`` that does the same as the function.
+Recommended way to use a custom functions is to write yourself an ``nn.Module`` that does the same as the function.
 Then you can use it as usually and Pytorch Functional will be overhead free!

 ::: pytorch_functional.functions_utility